nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

-- 3a.
+- 2a.
 The specified person is invalid.

-    - 3a1.
+    - 2a1.
 System shows an error message.

       Use case ends.

-- 3b.
+- 2b.
 The note name is invalid.

-    - 3b1.
+    - 2b1.
 System shows an error message.

       Use case ends.

-- 3c.
+- 2c.
 The note index is invalid.

-    - 3c1.
+    - 2c1.
 System shows an error message.

       Use case ends.